nephoseu/LGPowerBI/Instructions/Day1/04b-create-dax-calculations-in-power-bi-desktop-advanced.md

 1. Close any informational windows that may open.

-1. If working on a local machine (not some VM), change the locale for import settings to **English(United Kingdom)** by clicking on File -> Options and settings -> Options
+1. If working on a local machine (not some VM), change the locale for import settings to **English(United States)** by clicking on File -> Options and settings -> Options

 ![img](../Image/04_02.png)
 ![img](../Image/04_03.png)